-Under Part 61, to exercise the privileges of a pilot type rating under the IFR, pilots need to have a valid IPC that was conducted in an aircraft that is covered by that type rating within the previous 24 months (12 months for single-pilot turbojet aeroplane type ratings).
+To exercise the privileges of a pilot type rating under the IFR, pilots need to have a valid IPC that was conducted in an aircraft that is covered by that type rating within the previous 24 months (12 months for single-pilot turbojet aeroplane type ratings).

-A new exemption (CASA EX93/16) came into effect on 1 July 2016, which provides an alternative to the pilot type rating IPC requirements.
+Exemption CASA EX93/18 provides an alternative to the pilot type rating IPC requirements.

-Pilots need to comply with the following two requirements.
+Pilots need to comply with the following two requirements:

 - Annual requirement - a pilot must have completed an IPC within the previous 12 months that was conducted in an aircraft of the same category.
 If the aircraft is a multi-engine aircraft, then the IPC must have been conducted in a multi-engine aircraft of the same category.
 This requirement has not changed.

 - Biennial requirement - a pilot must have completed an IPC within the previous 24 months that is appropriate, as follows.

 - If the aircraft to be flown is a type rated aircraft, then the IPC must have been conducted in a type-rated aircraft of the same category.